“The moon makes everything yet more odd.”

 On another street in this district of villas, his successor — the affable war criminal Walther Funk — might have been staying up late, too.
 Known to pre-war Western journalists as one of the few Nazis who could crack a joke, Funk had been a business news journalist himself.
 Keeping his job amidst the plots and counterplots in Third Reich governing circles when his personal life was so notorious took its toll on this alcoholic.
 Funk left the neighborhood to live in a mansion in nearby Schlachtensee, bought at a fire sale price from its Jewish owners.
 Funk left that property in 1945 for an appointment with the judges at Nuremberg.

 Now our guide on this evening is one of the residents of Sven-Hedin-Strasse 11, which the U.S. Army moved into after a Soviet general was moved out of it in the summer of 1945.
 Since the inglorious end of the Nazi era, the villa has served a variety of purposes.
 Its tennis courts, now covered by an office building, served as a post-war recreation facility.
-[Note: the office building was removed later by the German federal government.]
+[Note: the office building was removed later by the German federal government.
+The street address of the villa has been changed.]
 Refugees of interest to the Allied governments were housed here at various times.
 And now, GI’s with miscellaneous non-conforming jobs, such as the Commanding General’s enlisted aide, live in rooms carved out of once grander rooms.
 A brick barbeque has been built in the secluded, walled garden and the Americans who live here invite their British, French and German colleagues over for an American steak with German beer.

 Dittfurth, Udo and Braun, Dr. Michael; Die elektrische Wannseebahn – Zeitreisen mit der Berliner S-Bahn durch Schoeneberg, Steglitz und Zehlendorf; Verlag GVE; Berlin; 2004; ISBN 3-89218-085-7.